nicodoggie/language-orferithri/hugo/content/proto-orferic/construction-notes.md

 *The sun's rays are nourishment*

+*Circulatory organs are the center of emotion*

+*Taking ownership is taking root/planting*

+*"Now" is a slice of time*

 ## Verbs

 Most verbs have the final syllable ending in the close front unrounded vowel /i/, but simply note